deforay/ept/README.md

-# e-PT #
+# ePT #

-Welcome to the Open Source repository of the e-Proficiency Testing (e-PT) software
+Welcome to the Open Source repository of the e-Proficiency Testing (ePT) software

 #### Pre-requisites
 * Apache2